yhan337-alt/Making-journal/journal-pages/week-10.md

 One of the most positively received changes was the shift from the original red-and-blue marble system (representing people who had experienced silence in educational environments and those who understood that experience) to the five-category classification of silence.
 She commented that this change made the project much easier to understand and allowed the concept of Invisible Participation to be expressed in a more meaningful way.
 She also suggested adding greater depth to the dataset and strengthening the connection between individual experiences and the collective archive, which could further reinforce the project's overall message.

-A key piece of feedback was to improve audience understanding without relying on verbal explanations.
-She recommended strengthening the interaction design so that participants can more easily understand the relationship between the Black Box experience and the process of selecting and depositing marbles.
-According to her, clearer instructions and stronger visual cues could make the interaction flow more intuitive, allowing audiences to engage with the project without requiring additional explanation.
+A key piece of feedback from Hyein was that participants should be able to understand the interaction process without requiring verbal explanation from the facilitator.
+To achieve this, she suggested improving the clarity of instructions and strengthening visual cues throughout the installation so that the relationship between the Black Box experience, the classification of silence, and the bead accumulation system becomes more intuitive.
+She also encouraged me to test the Black Box with people around me to observe how they interacted with the installation and identify any points of confusion.
+This feedback highlighted the importance of creating a more intuitive and self-explanatory experience that participants can navigate independently.

 ---